 Introduction

-This privacy statement addresses the following matters:
+This privacy statement addresses:

 • how your verified identity relates to the RealMe service

-• our use of cookies
+• how we use cookies

 • how you can access and correct your personal information.